 The Journey Program at Mat-Su College is a health, wellness, and personal growth program that provides and advertises a series of activities and events available to all students, staff, faculty, and community members.
 Each month will offer an array of different discussion topics, presentations and/or exercises.

-Mat-Su College students may receive up to five free counseling appointments with an licensed behavioral health clinician.
+Mat-Su College students may receive up to Three free counseling appointments with an licensed behavioral health clinician.
 To make an appointment, call Mat-Su Health Services at 907-376-2411 and identify yourself as a Mat-Su College student.
 You may meet with the clinician on campus or at Mat-Su Health Services.

 Mat-Su Valley Community Resources